foss-xtensa/ndsplib-hifi1/README.md

   * Last stable release version of the NDSP containing two xws files.

   * An xws each, for the library-kernels and the test-driver.
-    Ex : HiFi1_VFPU_Library_v1_1_0.xws & HiFi1_VFPU_Demo_v1_1_0.xws
+    Ex : HiFi1_VFPU_Library_v1_2_0.xws & HiFi1_VFPU_Demo_v1_2_0.xws

   * Building and executing the xws in Xtensa Xplorer is described in the API Reference Document.
   * Detailed release documentation can be extracted from lib.xws/doc folder.

-### Release v1.1.0 Brief:
+### Release v1.2.0 Brief:
-  * Release Date : 30-Oct-2022.
+  * Release Date : March-2024.
-  * This release contains numerous kernels that are optimized for either performance or code size, for the updated HiFi 1 core in RI-2022.9 tool chain.
+  * The source code has been updated to make it compatible with RJ-2024.3 tool chain.
-  * This update also includes optimizations for the LP (Low latency FMA/MAC, Low Power) version of the HiFi1 core available in RI-2022.9 tools and onwards.
+  * Verification & testing has been done with a very limited number of HiFi1/1s cores,  RJ-2024.3 tool chain (LX8.0.3).
-  * The source code is protected such that HiFi1 NDSP Library is backward compatible with the HiFi1 core with older hardware versions (Pre LX7.1.9 HW versions).
+  * Sanity testing has been done for backward compatibility on xt-clang using RI-2023.11 tool chain (LX7.1.10) cores.
-    The same source code can be built for both HiFi1 cores, with and without LP option enabled.
+  * The same source code can be built for both HiFi1/1s cores, with and without LP option enabled.

 ## NDSP_HiFi1
 This contains the source code along with make files that will build in linux environment.